software-students-spring2025/4-containers-okay-cool/machine-learning-client/README.md

 ## Features

 - Face detection using MTCNN (Multi-task Cascaded Convolutional Networks)
+- Custom redaction options: black rectangles (default) or custom image overlays
 - Automatic monitoring of input directory for new images
 - Processing and redaction of faces in images
-- Storage of detection results in MongoDB
+- Storage of detection results in MongoDB (optional for local testing)
 - Containerized for easy deployment

 ## Directory Structure